-It is recommended: That Council approve the nominations of the four members of the

-General Academic Assembly (GAA) to the Review Committee for
+It is recommended: That Council approve the nominations of the four members of the General Academic Assembly (GAA) to the Review Committee for the President effective immediately.

 The nominations committee is providing nominations for selection by Council of the faculty representatives on the committee for the review of the president.
 President Stoicheff has indicated his wish to be considered for a second term.